A 5-Star 'Dream of the Desert' Train is Set to Debut in Saudi Arabia in 2025

-Ever dreamed of gliding seamlessly across the far-reaching dunes of sands?
-Well, dream no more, because Saudi Arabia is about to welcome its first luxury train travel, Dream of the Desert
+Ever dreamed of gliding seamlessly across the far-reaching sand dunes?
+Well, dream no more, because Saudi Arabia is about to welcome its first luxury train, the Dream of the Desert.

-The train will definitely help promote tourism within the country, of which visitors and residents will have the chance to experience this mysterious kingdom through the luxury of train travelling.
+The train will definitely help promote tourism within the country, as visitors and residents will have the chance to experience this mysterious kingdom through the luxury of train travel.

 The train is expected to launch in 2025.